Responsible Manager: Michael Devlin - Chief Governance and Transformation Officer

 - Undertaking an investigation into the safeguarding of service users while participating in activities with the relevant supply chain partner

-Any serious concerns connected to modern slavery will also be shared with the Chief Executive Officer and the Trust’s Legal Sponsor.
+Any serious concerns connected to modern slavery will also be shared with the Chief Executive Officer and the Trust’s Legal Director.
 A high-level report and any actions taken may be shared with the Trust’s board and sponsor department.
 The Trust will make every effort to protect the privacy of individuals concerned in line with our Data Protection and Privacy Policies.

 NOTE: Where a supplier has been identified as engaging in practices amounting to modern slavery, a discussion will be had as to the Trust’s future relationship with the relevant supplier to ensure appropriate action has been taken.